billsix/cprogrammingbook/doc/08-Specialized.rst

 won't be enough registers remaining to be used for intermediate calculations.
-Determining when to use registers will be a machine-specific choice and should only be taken when detailed measurements show that a particular function needs to be speeded up.
+Determining when to use registers will be a machine-specific choice and should only be taken when detailed measurements show that a particular function needs to be sped up.
 Then you will have to experiment.
 In our opinion, you should never declare register variables during program development.
 Get the program working first, then measure it, then, maybe, judicious use of